plattfot/qmk_firmware/keyboards/splitkb/kyria/keymaps/plattfot/README.md

 Number/Function keys for the left hand, symbols for the right hand.

-This layer also includes caps lock.
+This layer also includes insert.

 ## Notable features on this layer